trenskow/app/README.md

 > extends [`Router`](#router-2)

-The endpoint is what resembles the express.js router the most.
-It is the one where you define parameters and HTTP method handlers like `GET`.
+An endpoint is what resembles the express.js router the most.
+It is the one where you define parameters and HTTP method handlers like `GET`, `POST`, `PUT`, `DELETE`, etc.

 #### Constructor